flutter-form-builder-ecosystem/form_builder_validators/README.md

 You have some ways to contribute to this package.

 - Beginner: Reporting bugs or requesting new features
-- Intermediate: Answer questions, implement new features (from issues or not) and create pull requests
+- Intermediate: Answer questions, implement new features (from issues or not), and create pull requests
 - Advanced: Join [organization](#ecosystem) like a member and help to code, manage issues, discuss new features, and other things

 See the [contribution file](https://github.com/flutter-form-builder-ecosystem/.github/blob/main/CONTRIBUTING.md) for more details